opensearch-project/documentation-website/_dashboards/quickstart.md

 ### Interacting with data using dashboards

 Interactive dashboards allow you to analyze data in more depth and filter it in several ways.
-With **Dashboards**, you can interact directly with data through the use of dashboard-level filters.
+With **Dashboards**, you can use dashboard-level filters to directly interact with data.

 Use the **[Flights] Global Flight Dashboard** dashboard and follow these steps to further analyze and filter the sample flight data: